WordPress Security Audit

 There is a huge increase in WordPress installations.
 WordPress has recently released that there are over 59 million in existence today.
 It is very easy to get a WordPress blog up and running and the learning curve is very small.
 But due to the increase of installations there is also an increase in WordPress hacking.
 In fact, left to the default settings, you are almost guaranteed to have your WordPress website hacked.

-While I won't go into a complete WordPress Security Audit, I will give you some tips that can really serve to reduce hackers from penetrating your website.
+While I won't go into a complete WordPress Security Audit, I will give you some tips that can serve to reduce hackers from penetrating your website.
+When you make it more difficult for hackers, you increase the chances of them moving onto other websites.
+Hacking is about probabilities just like anything else in life.

-But WordPress installs a default user that is called 'admin'.
-But guess who else knows that about 90% of WordPress owners won't change this default - hackers.
+WordPress installs a default user that is called 'admin'.
+But guess who else knows this information?
+Hackers.
+They know that 90% of WordPress owners won't change this default user name.
 They are counting on you keeping that user intact.
+You make it easy for them to hack when you do.

 We'd Love To Hear From You